Tualatin River: Course

+the closest tributary to the mouth is the fanno creek.

 Discharge

-The highest flow ever recorded in the river was 26400 cuft/s on February 10, 1996, at the West Linn gage.
-The lowest flow ever recorded at this gage was 0.20 cuft/s between July 30 and August 2, 1966.
+The highest flow ever recorded in the river was 26400 cuft/s on February 10, 1996, at the West Linn gauge.
+The lowest flow ever recorded at this gauge was 0.20 cuft/s between July 30 and August 2, 1966.
 This flow does not include the estimated flow of 3600 cuft/s from the river through the Lake Oswego Canal.

 History

 The Tualatin River was named by the local Native American band, the Atafalati, that lived in the Tualatin Valley.
-The name translated as sluggish or lazy.
+The name is translated as sluggish or lazy.
 Early settlers called it the "Quality River".

+By 1851, multiple ferries were present along the river's banks including "Dr. Brown's Ferry" at Tualatin and Scholl's Ferry.

 The valley of the Tualatin was an important early farming region in the settlement of Oregon.
 The building of Canyon Road, a plank road to the Tualatin Valley from Portland, in 1856 is considered by historians to be one of the main reasons for Portland's rise as the dominant city in the region.
 The valley contains many natural wetlands, some of which have been designated the Tualatin River National Wildlife Refuge, and others are protected at Jackson Bottom Wetlands Preserve.

+This same year, an act was passed by the territorial legislature to incorporate the Tualatin River Navigation & Manufacturing Company for the purpose of improving navigation.

+Steamboats were still popular at this time and boats had made various attempts up the river with difficulty.
+One vessel arrived near Hillsboro as early as 1858 but turned back when the contractors neglected to answer the call of repeated blasts of his steam horn.

+Log runs were started on the river as early as 1865.
+By 1867 there was regular steamboat traffic to within 2.5 miles of Forest Grove.
+Plans were considered to create a route 4-5 miles north of Hillsboro to Centerville.

+Log jams, debris, and low-flows often made navigation difficult.
+In a Supreme Court decision (Weise vs Smith) it was determined the river is unnavigable.